emanlove/robotframework-lsp/robocorp-code/README.md

   Note that when the `Robocorp Code Extension` is installed, the `Robot Framework Language Server` will also use the same environment by default.

-- Create a template activity with the `Robocode: Create a Robocode Activity Package.` action.
+- Create a template activity with the `Robocorp: Create Activity Package.` action.

-- Submit an activity package to the cloud with the `Robocode: Upload activity package to the cloud.` action.
+- Submit an activity package to the cloud with the `Robocorp: Upload Activity Package to the cloud.` action.

 Developing
 ------------

-See: [Developing](docs/develop.md) for details on how to develop the `Robocode VScode Extension`.
+See: [Developing](docs/develop.md) for details on how to develop the `Robocorp Code Extension`.

 Reporting Issues
 -----------------